olfetisova/sql_github_dvd_rental/README.md

 **Investigate a Relational Database**

 ### Description
-In this project, I used SQL to explore a database related to movie rentals.
+In this project, I queried the Sakila DVD Rental database.
+The Sakila Database holds information about a company that rents movie DVDs.
+I used SQL to explore a database related to movie rentals.
 I wrote SQL code to run SQL queries and answered interesting questions about the database.
 As part of my project submission, I ran SQL queries and builded visualisations to showcase the output of my queries.

-In this project, I queried the Sakila DVD Rental database.
-The Sakila Database holds information about a company that rents movie DVDs.

 ### Files used
 * dvd-rental-erd-2.pdf - the schema for the DVD Rental database